 Hello goat fans!

-Welcome to the THIRD annual Run With The Goats 50K!
+Welcome to the FOURTH annual Run With The Goats 50K!

 “Light” entrants will be tracked separately from the “beers” and “sobers”, so we have 3 separate finishing categories.

 Unlike most races DNF's are encouraged!
 Don't feel bad about dropping out in this race, just hang around and enjoy some food, drink and friendship, and heckle those that are silly enough to press on!